What Does Keema Samosa?

 Step 5: Add charcoal in the middle

-Now you use a small steel bowl, place the bowl in the middle of the mixture, add the heated charcoal in the bowl.
+Now you use a small steel bowl, place the bowl in the middle of the mixture, and add the heated charcoal in the bowl.

 Next, on top of the charcoal pour a tablespoon of ghee, and the charcoal now produces smoke, and now cover the dough bowl with a lid tightly so that the smoke can penetrate the keema samosa filling mixture.
 To absorb it well, let it sit covered for 10 minutes.